lerna/lerna/README.md

 $ lerna bootstrap --ignore component-*
 ```

-The `ignore` flag, when used with the `bootstrap` command, can also be set in `lerna.json` under the `bootstrapConfig` key.
+The `ignore` flag, when used with the `bootstrap` command, can also be set in `lerna.json` under the `commands.bootstrap` key.
 The command-line flag will take precendence over this option.

 **Example**